 You are responsible for any prescription you sign, including repeat prescriptions for medicines initiated by colleagues, so you must make sure that any repeat prescription you sign is safe and appropriate.
-You should consider the benefits of prescribing with repeats to reduce the need for repeat prescribing.
+You should consider the benefits of prescribing with repeats, and where possible, reduce repeat prescribing.

-- stop taking the medicines before the agreed review date (or a set number of repeats have been issued).
+- stop taking the medicines before the agreed review date, or before a set number of repeats have been issued.

-You must make clear records of these discussions and your reasons for repeat prescribing.23
+You must make clear records of these discussions and your reasons for repeat prescribing.27